Gajim

 Gajim /ɡɛˈʒiːm/ is an instant messaging client for the XMPP protocol which uses the GTK toolkit.
 The name Gajim is a recursive acronym for Gajim's a jabber instant messenger.
 Gajim runs on Linux, BSD, macOS, and Microsoft Windows.
 Released under the GPL-3.0-only license, Gajim is free software.
 A 2009 round-up of similar software on Tom's Hardware found version 0.12.1 "the lightest and fastest jabber IM client".

 Features

 Gajim aims to be an easy to use and fully-featured XMPP client.
-Gajim uses PyGTK as GUI library, which makes it cross-platform compatible.
+Gajim uses GTK (PyGObject) as GUI library, which makes it cross-platform compatible.
 Some of its features: